Tom-Tee/Tom-Tee/README.md

 I now work closely with the Le Wagon team in Melbourne as a Teacher Assistant. 🚀

-Outside of coding, I love coffee, beer, travel and lifting heavy weights. ☕️ 🏋️‍♂️ 🌏
+Outside of coding, I am a passionate musician, love beer, travel and lifting heavy weights. ☕️ 🏋️‍♂️ 🌏

 I have a few projects on my github.
 Feel free to have a look at them and the README's attached.